Auto-Adapting to the Needs of Industrial Cybersecurity 4.0

 Although all legal rules are important, some of these often represent serious compliance challenges for industry.

 An example is the comprehensive Cartography of Industrial Assets including hardware, software, and all related information.
 This rule is a must have for Critical Industrial Operators.
 However, our experience shows that the rule is not always achievable, for reasons including:

 - OT Assets are often delivered as “black boxes” and operated by third-party suppliers;

 - OT Maintenance teams often do not have the technical competences to operate these Assets; and/or,

 - Specific communication protocols and network configurations make it difficult to implement automatic Asset Discovery.

 Fortunately, some specialized solutions can now support detecting Industrial Assets, and consequently, consolidate and maintain an up-to-date Cartography of the Industrial Information System, including specific devices.

-For instance, applying systematic Security Updates is simply not realistic in an industrial setting; the lifecycle of OT differing significantly from the IT one.
+For instance, applying systematic Security Updates is simply not realistic in an industrial setting.
+The lifecycle of OT is differing significantly from the IT one.
 Applying updates jeopardize the stability of industrial machines and would have to be systematically determined using a technical impact analysis.
 This is both complex and time-consuming and requires competences which are often not available on the shop floor.
 The result is that critical industries have to operate a legacy where 30% to 50% of industrial assets are obsolete from a technological point of view.